-The Lyric Hammersmith are delighted to be the recipient organisation of the newly established Bill Cashmore Award which will support a young artist to develop their scratch idea into a show to headline the Lyric’s annual Evolution Festival.
+The Lyric Hammersmith Theatre are delighted to be the recipient organisation of the newly established Bill Cashmore Award which supports a young artist to develop their scratch idea into a show to headline the Lyric’s annual Evolution Festival.

 The Award has been set up by friends and family of the late Bill Cashmore in his memory – a local actor, director, playwright and the founder of a successful communication training business.